Actively Recruiting

 - 14 to 18 years of age

-- Have short and late sleep (weekday sleep duration 64 7 hours and bedtime 65 10:30 pm) or long and early sleep (weekday sleep duration > 7 hours and bedtime 64 10:30 pm), based on the Munich Chronotype Questionnaire
+- Short and late sleep (weekday sleep duration 64 7 hours and bedtime 65 10:30 pm) or long and early sleep (weekday sleep duration > 7 hours and bedtime 64 10:30 pm) as measured by the Munich Chronotype Questionnaire

-- Experienced two or more lifetime stressful events on the Stress and Adversity Inventory Screener
+- Experienced two or more stressful life events on the Stress and Adversity Inventory (STRAIN) Screener

 - Depressive symptom severity t-score of 45 or higher on the PROMIS Depression scale